1. Get started

 A window will open where you can log in using the new password.

-Your session will end and home page will show up.
+Your session will end, and the home page will appear.

 user,account